TurakhiaLab/WEPP/README.md

 WEPP's snakemake workflow requires `DIR` and `FILE_PREFIX` as config arguments through the command line, while the remaining ones can be taken from the config file.
 It also requires `--cores` from the command line, which specifies the number of threads used by the workflow.

 Examples:
-1. Using all the parameters from the config file
+1. Using all the parameters from the config file.
 ```bash
 snakemake --config DIR=SARS-CoV-2_test_1 FILE_PREFIX=test_run --cores 32 --use-conda
 ```

-2. Overriding MIN_Q, PRIMER_BED, and DASHBOARD_ENABLED through command line
+2. Overriding MIN_Q, PRIMER_BED, and DASHBOARD_ENABLED through command line.
 ```bash
 snakemake --config DIR=RSVA_test_1 FILE_PREFIX=test_run MIN_Q=25 PRIMER_BED=none.bed DASHBOARD_ENABLED=True --cores 32 --use-conda
 ```